erew123/alltalk_tts/README.md

 **ERROR** `ImportError: cannot import name 'SampleOutput' from 'transformers.generation.utils'` please see this issue [here](https://github.com/erew123/alltalk_tts/issues/82)

 ### 🟩 Quick Setup (Text-generation-webui & Standalone Installation)
 For Windows 10/11 and Linux machines there is a quick setup script.
+Please note, Python on Windows requires you install the C++ development [tools](https://wiki.python.org/moin/WindowsCompilers) to compile packages, further details can be found in the help section.

 Click to expand the correct section below:
 <details>
 	<summary>QUICK SETUP - Text-Generation-webui</summary><br>